History of Reek Sunday, part 3: Location

-In our previous article we discussed the Pilgrimage to County Mayo, Ireland for Cruach Phadraig — as it is known in Irish — that is also called “The Reek.”
+In our previous article on Reek Sunday, we discussed the Pilgrimage to County Mayo, Ireland for Cruach Phadraig — as it is known in Irish — that is also called “The Reek.”
 It stands at 764 meters or 2510 feet elevation.
 It is located about 5 miles from the lovely town of Westport, an Irish Tidy Town.
-St. Patrick’s “Confessions” tells of his slavery in the wood of Fochluth.
+St. Patrick’s “Confessions,” tells of his slavery in the wood of Fochluth.
 Evidence relating to the history of St. Patrick suggests that this location was actually on the west shore of Ireland in this area.

-Westport is a popular tourist destination in County Mayo, not only as a launching point for the pilgrimage, but for its picture postcard beauty.
+Westport is a popular tourist destination in County Mayo, not only as a launching point for the pilgrimage but for its picture-postcard beauty.
 In the center of the town is an octagon with a pillar featuring St. Patrick.
 On each of the eight sides is a panel illustrating an event from his life.

 Bill Petro, your friendly neighborhood historian

 Subscribe to have future articles delivered to your email.